apache/apex-core/operators/fs/block_reader.md

 The logical instance caches the queue size per partition and at regular intervals (configured by `intervalMillis`) sums these values to find the total backlog which is then used to decide whether re-partitioning is needed.
 The flow-diagram below describes this logic.
 ![Processing of total-backlog](images/blockreader/totalBacklogProcessing.png)

-The goal of this logic is to create as many partitions within bounds to quickly reduce this backlog or if the backlog is small then remove any idle partitions.
+The goal of this logic is to create as many partitions within bounds (see [`maxReaders`](#maxReaders) and [`minReaders`](#minReaders) above) to quickly reduce this backlog or if the backlog is small then remove any idle partitions.

 ###`Collection<Partition<AbstractBlockReader<...>>> definePartitions(Collection<Partition<AbstractBlockReader<...>>> partitions, PartitioningContext context)`
 Based on the `repartitionRequired` field of the `Response` object which is returned by [`processStats(...)`](#processStats) method, the application master invokes `definePartitions(...)` on the logical instance which is also the partitioner instance.

 The implementation here calculates the difference between required partitions and the existing count of partitions.
-If this difference is negative then equivalent number of partitions are removed otherwise new partitions are created.
+If this difference is negative, then equivalent number of partitions are removed otherwise new partitions are created.

+Please note auto-scaling can be disabled by setting [`collectStats`](#collectStats) to `false`.
+If the use-case requires only static partitioning, then that can be achieved by setting [`StatelessPartitioner`](https://github.com/chandnisingh/incubator-apex-core/blob/master/common/src/main/java/com/datatorrent/common/partitioner/StatelessPartitioner.java) as the operator attribute- `PARTITIONER` on the block reader.